rmorsomme/PDSIR-article/README.md

 The scripts are located in the folder `R`.
 The five scripts `analysis-*.R` run Markov chain Monte Carlo samplers whose draws are saved in  `mcmc-draws`.
-The script `make_figures.R` makes the various figures, which are saved in `figures` and computes the summary statistics found in the article.
+The script `make_figures.R` makes the various figures, which are saved in `figures`, and computes the summary statistics found in the article.

 For convenience, `.sh` scripts for running the scripts on a cluster via